 Among the major world economies, India is one of the most challenging with respect to the protection and enforcement of intellectual property (IP) rights.
-Despite the Indian government’s many positive statements and initiatives, developments have been few and the pace of reform has not matched repeated high-level calls to foster innovation and promote creativity.
+Despite some recent efforts and the Indian government’s many positive statements and initiatives, concrete developments have been few, and the pace of reform has not matched repeated high-level calls to foster innovation and promote creativity.
 India has yet to take meaningful steps to address longstanding IP issues faced by innovation-driven industries.
-In 2022, India remains on the Priority Watch List in USTR’s Special 301 report.
+In 2025, India remains on the Priority Watch List in USTR’s Special 301 report.

 Developments Over the Last Five Years

-Over the past five years, the Indian government has taken positive steps to strengthen its IPR regime, such as efforts to modernize its IP offices; increase manpower; use IT and technology in e-filing of applications; deliver certificates of grant and registration of patents and trademarks in a digital format; reduce the number of trademarks forms; use video conferencing for hearing of IP applications; create expedited examination procedures; and spread awareness on IP issues.
+Over the past five years, the Indian government has taken positive steps to strengthen its IPR regime, such as efforts to modernize its IP offices; increase manpower; use IT and technology in e-filing of applications; reduce fees for startups and small entities for patent, designs, and trademark filings; reduce the number of trademarks Forms; introduce artificial intelligence-machine learning based trademark search system; simplify disclosure requirements for patent working and corresponding foreign patent application filings; create expedited patent examination procedures for startups, small entities, and female applicants; adopt virtual hearings; deliver certificates of grant and registration of patents, trademarks and designs in a digital format; and spread awareness on IP issues.

-DPIIT, in association with the Federation of Indian Chambers of Commerce and Industry, launched an IPR enforcement toolkit to aid police with handling IP crimes, in particular counterfeiting and piracy.
-The Maharashtra Cyber Digital Crime Unit was established in August 2017 as a public-private partnership to enable industry to work directly with state police to combat digital piracy.
+DPIIT, in association with the Federation of Indian Chambers of Commerce and Industry (FICCI), launched an IPR enforcement toolkit to aid police with handling IP crimes, in particular counterfeiting and piracy.
+The Maharashtra IP Crime Unit (MIPCU) was established under the Maharashtra Cyber, the state’s nodal agency for cybercrime matters, in August 2017, as a public-private partnership to enable industry to work directly with state police to combat theft of IP on digital platforms particularly digital piracy.
 The Unit serves as a potential model for digital enforcement that other Indian states can emulate and replicate.

 The Ministry of Education’s Innovation Cell has also taken steps to foster innovation and promote IP literacy and awareness in classrooms across the country.